-- Save your work, then select Shut Down from the Start menu - Turn off or suspend the computer and replace the discharged battery with a charged battery (See Changing the Battery below).
+Save your work, turn off the computer and replace the discharged battery with a charged battery (See Changing the Battery below).

 Do not restart the computer until you have connected to an AC adapter, or replaced the discharged battery with a charged battery.